FLo-ABB/ABB-EGM-Python/README.md

 #### 2. Cartesian
 example_pose_guidance.py - Makes the robot move in a circular pattern

+#### 3. Speed Control
+example_speed_guidance.py - Demonstrates how to control the robot movement with speed references.

 ### Streaming Mode

 #### 1. Joint Streaming